gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I thought your job was kidnappin' kids!"
 She jerked a clawed thumb over her shoulder at Sindy.

-For a split second Sindy thought the tiger was going to throw a punch or a fireball, but instead he took a deep breath and shook his head.
+For a second Sindy thought the tiger was going to throw a punch or a fireball.
+Instead, he took a deep breath and shook his head.
 "I'm not going to apologize for that, not to you or anyone else."

-As the two argued over what to do next,
-Sindy turned to Dockety and Beevy.
+As the two glared at each other and Nash wriggled out of the net, Sindy turned to Dockety and Beevy.
-"You ever seen anything like them?
+"You ever seen anything like 'em?
 Those two bots, I mean."

 `YES` Beevy scrolled.
-"Yes," Dockety said in its buzzing voice.
+"Yes," Dockety buzzed.
 "The Operator is correct.
-They were built for violent encounters, and appear unmodified.
+They were built for violence,
+and appear to be in perfect condition.
 They would be quite formidable in a fight."
 It emitted a brief burst of static.
 Speckles of light danced across Beevy's screen in response.
 "Even Crusher would find it hard to defeat them."

-Something shifted deep inside Sindy.
+Sindy's jaw set.
 Her sister and Gumption had been brave so many times.
 Now it was her turn.

-Her jaw set.
 "Well then, we better make sure it doesn't come to that," she said firmly.
 "Come on."

-The Mayor and Special Blazes were still arguing.
-Everyone else was too busy watching them to notice Sindy and the two bots quietly retreat into the trees.
+Nobody noticed Sindy and the two bots slip back into the trees.
-Damp soil yielded beneath them as they picked their way between drooping willow branches.
+Damp soil squished beneath their feet as they picked their way between drooping willow branches.
-Sindy kept thinking that they would be too late, that the little ship would take off again, but it stayed where it was.
+Sindy kept expecting the little ship to take off at any moment, but it stayed where it was.

-"Aright," she finally said.
+"Aright," she said
+when they had circled around to the other side of the little ship.
-They weren't actually much closer to the ship, but they were far enough away from the militia that nobody would be able to hit her with a ball of glue or tangle her in a net.
+They weren't actually much closer to it, but they were far enough away from the militia that nobody would be able to hit her with a blob of glue or tangle her in a net.
-She had no idea what the range of Nash's lightning gun was.
+She had no idea how far Nash's lightning gun could shoot.
 All she could do was hope he wouldn't use it on her.

-"Are you certain you want to do this?"
+"Are you certain this is a good idea?"
 Dockety asked.

-"Nope," Sindy said.
+"Nope," Sindy said, forcing a grin.
-She forced a grin and then stepped out of the trees and began walking toward the ship with her arms in the air.
+She stepped out of the trees
+and began walking toward the ship with her arms raised.
 She really hoped Dockety and Beevy were behind her.
 "Hey!" she called.
 "Hi!